Skip to main content

 9C2

-The main control board detected that the incoming supply voltage is below the minimum acceptable level, causing the motor drive circuit to shut down.
+The main control board detected incoming supply voltage dropped below 108V AC, so the motor drive circuit shut itself down to avoid damaging the brushless motor windings and inverter components.

 high